ffarps/linux-wallpapers/README.md

-I do not own the art the artists are credited on the readme, only for personal use
+I do not own the art only for personal use

 # Killua Zoldyck minimalist Pop OS wallpapers